Indirect Query Bayesian Optimization with Integrated Feedback: Problem Setup and Motivations

+The integral feedback via conditional expectation provides a rich structure for the Bayesian optimization problem which can be useful in many applications.
+We provide two examples below to motivates our setting.

-We describe a special case of our setting: the variation of the multi-armed bandit problem where we do not directly interact with the arms to get explicit rewards.
-Instead, we choose an agent assumed to have a particular policy, allow the agent to pull the arms for a period of time according to their policy, and observe the average reward of that agent.
-Our goal is to find the best arm.
-Such setting may arise in online advertising, where one may only have aggregated performance data (click-through or conversion rates) from multiple third-party platforms \citep{avadhanulaStochasticBanditsMultiplatform2021}.
-Another application is in medical trials, e.g. dose finding trials \citep{azizMultiArmedBanditDesigns2021}, where agents may correspond to healthcare providers which assign treatment to patients based on a particular policy or protocol, and we observe the average recovery rates for each healthcare provider (outcomes for individual patients are not available due to privacy restrictions).
+\paragraph{Motivation: Indirect Query Bandits} We can view $a_t \in \mathcal{A}$ as contexts we can select, and this can determine the distribution of direct factors that we care about.
+We illustrate this in Figure \ref{fig:indirect query bandits} with a discrete space as an example.
+This can be viewed as a variation of the multi-armed bandit problem where we do not directly interact with the arms to get explicit rewards.
+Instead, we choose a context $a_t \in \mathcal{A}$ assumed to have a particular distribution over $\mathcal{X}$.
+By selecting a context, we will observe the average reward of that context.

+This setting may arise in online advertising, where only aggregated performance data (click-through or conversion rates) from multiple third-party platforms may exist \citep{avadhanulaStochasticBanditsMultiplatform2021}.
+Another application is in medical trials, e.g. dose finding trials \citep{azizMultiArmedBanditDesigns2021}, where agents may correspond to healthcare providers who assign treatment to patients based on a particular policy or protocol, and we observe the average recovery rates for each healthcare provider (outcomes for individual patients are not available due to privacy restrictions).
+Function $g$ represents the aggregated feedback in such two-layer structure systems with a hidden mechanism $p(x|a)$ that chooses queries in $x$-space for a given context/healthcare provider.
-Assume that there are $K$ arms, the agents have covariates $a$ and that their policy is the probability vector $[p_1(a),\ldots,p_{K}(a)]\in\Delta^{K-1}$.
-We could assume that the policy of each agent is known or that we have a training set $(a_{i},x_{i})$, with $x_i\in\{1,\ldots,K\}$, and build a $K$-class classifier which returns the probability vector for any given $a$ (henceforth treated as the policy of the agent).
-Denote reward of arm $i$ by $f_i$.
-Here observations consist of